apache/fury-site/docs/specification/xlang_serialization_spec.md

 #### Chunk Size

-- Maximum chunk size: 255 pairs (fits in 1 byte)
+- A non-null chunk size is from 1 through 255 pairs (fits in 1 byte); zero is invalid
 - When key or value is null, that entry is serialized as a separate chunk with implicit size 1 (chunk size byte is skipped)
+- For an entry with exactly one null side, the non-null side uses complete-field order: its reference envelope when present, then any type information not declared by the header, then its body
 - Reader tracks accumulated count against total map size to know when to stop reading chunks

 #### Why Chunk-Based Format?